Quakers in Ireland

 The Religious Society of Friends (Quakers) have a long history in Ireland; their first recorded Meeting for Worship in Ireland was in 1654, at the home of William Edmundson, in Lurgan.

-Quakers were known for entrepreneurship, setting up many businesses in Ireland, with many families such as the Goodbodys, Bewleys, Pims, Lambs, Jacobs, Edmundsons, Perrys, and Bells involved in milling, textiles, shipping, imports and exports, food and tobacco production, brewing, iron production and railway industries.
+Quakers were known for entrepreneurship, setting up many businesses in Ireland, with many families such as the Goodbodys, Bewley's, Pims, Lambs, Jacobs, Edmundsons, Perrys, and Bells involved in milling, textiles, shipping, imports and exports, food and tobacco production, brewing, iron production and railway industries.
 William Penn, the founder of Pennsylvania, converted to Quakerism while dealing with his father's estates in Ireland.
 He attended meetings in Cork.
 In the 1650s and 1660s Quakers were treated with some severity by the authorities, especially in Cork.

-The Quakers founded the town of Mountmellick, Co.
-Laois, in 1657, led by William Edmundson.
+The Quakers founded the town of Mountmellick, County Laois, in 1657, led by William Edmundson.
 There is a Quaker burial ground in Rosenallis, Co, Laois.
-Ballitore in Co.
-Kildare was planned as a Quaker town, Abraham Shackleton (ancestor of the polar explorer Ernest Shackleton) founded a school there in 1726.
+Ballitore in County Kildare was planned as a Quaker town, Abraham Shackleton (ancestor of the polar explorer Ernest Shackleton) founded a school there in 1726.
 Quakers from all over Ireland attended, as did many non-Quakers.
 Among the famous non-Quakers to go there were Henry Grattan, Cardinal Paul Cullen, James Napper Tandy, and Edmund Burke.

 In 1692, the Quakers opened a meeting house in Sycamore Alley, off Dame Street in Dublin.
 These premises expanded with the purchase of property backing onto Eustace Street.
 The Quakers building on Eustace Street, purchased in 1817, is the former Eagle Tavern, it is where the Dublin Society of the United Irishmen was formed in 1791.
 In 1988 they sold some of their property on Eustace Street, which became the Irish Film Institute.